Asaf Romirowsky: Biography

-Asaf Romirowsky holds a BA from the Hebrew University of Jerusalem, a masters degree from Villanova University and a doctorate from King's College London.
+Asaf Romirowsky holds a BA from the Hebrew University of Jerusalem, a master's degree from Villanova University and a doctorate from King's College London.

 Professor Bernard Lewis and Professor Fouad Ajami co-founded the Association for the Study of the Middle East and Africa as an ideological counterweight to the Middle East Studies Association and has been its director since the learned society's inception.
 According to Romirowsky, anti-Israeli, pro-BDS views were cascading through academic departments and there was a problem of a biased narrative presented on college campuses.
 He is also the executive director of Scholars for Peace in the Middle East (SPME).

 Romirowsky's publicly-engaged scholarship has been featured in The Wall Street Journal, The National Interest, The American Interest, The New Republic, The Times of Israel, Jerusalem Post, Ynet and Tablet among other online and print media outlets.

 In late 2007, his invitation to take part in an academic panel at the University of Delaware was rescinded by student organizers after another member of the panel, political science professor Muqtedar Khan, objected to sharing a podium with a former Israeli soldier.

 Works

 In 2013, Romirowsky co-authored with Alexander H. Joffe the book Religion, Politics, and the Origins of Palestine Refugee Relief (Palgrave Macmillan).
 The book examined the origins of UNRWA in the endorsement by the British authorities in Mandatory Palestine of efforts by the American Friends Service Committee to assist Arab refugees during and after the 1947–1949 Palestine war.
 Romirowsky and Joffe argue that the UNRWA's attitude towards Israel is rooted in the "foundational belief" of the American Friends Service Committee "in a supersessionist Christianity that could not reconcile the possibility of a rebirth of Jewish nationhood in the Land of Israel."

+With Donna Robinson Divine of Smith College, Romirowsky edited October 7: The Wars Over Words and Deeds published by Academic Studies Press in 2025.
+The collection of essays examines the impact of the October 7 attack on Israel, focusing on how the event shaped global debates, media coverage, campus discussions, and political movements surrounding the Israeli-Palestinian conflict.
+A review by the Jewish Book Council noted that "One of the strengths of the book is in its copious footnoting of sources.
+Though readers might disagree with the tone or even conclusions of some of the essays, one cannot fault the editors' methods."

 Romirowsky is a contributor to The Case Against Academic Boycotts of Israel.